jlVidal/Project-Oxford-OCR-API/README.md

 # Project Oxford OCR API

 Microsoft’s Project Oxford helps developers build more intelligent apps.
-Check http://projectoxford.ai for more information.
+Go to http://projectoxford.ai for more information.

 This library was created to use the OCR API from any Node.JS app.